xuthief/redis-mgr/README.rst

 if we have 32 masters in 16 machines

-1. dilatancy: move 2*32 instances on 16 machines to 32/64 machines (larger memory)
+1. expansion: move 2*32 instances on 16 machines to 32/64 machines (larger memory)
 2. maintenance: one of the machines is down, we have to move data to another machine.

 steps: